 Pros and Cons of Slam Fire

-Slam firing your Nerf gun can be fun, but doing so can affect the performance of the gun.
-Somthing to remember is that it's just a simple feature that doesn't have to be used.
+Slam-firing your Nerf gun can be fun, but doing so can affect the performance of the gun.
+Something to remember is that it’s just a simple feature that doesn’t have to be used.

-The good things about slam fire are being able to shoot darts faster and the ability to surprise your enemies in a battle.
+The good things about slam fire are being able to shoot darts faster and the ability to surprise your enemies in a Nerf war.

 The obvious reason people slam fire is to increase the firing speed of their Nerf gun.
 I mean, if there is a way to fire faster, you are probably going to try it.
 The feature is fun and generally harmless.